Every great site has a powerful customer testimonial page.

 You can check out social networks like Facebook and LinkedIn, as well as specific sites like maps locations, search directories, and niche review sites.

-To take things to the next level, ask existing customers to create reviews for you.
+To take things to the next level, ask existing customers to leave customer testimonials for your business.

 One of the most powerful formats is through YouTube videos, since it’s a more intimate medium where you can see and hear the person describing the details of the product.

-If you’re still struggling to get reviews, you can consider offering a reward to customers who provide you with a review.
-This is a great incentive to otherwise shy customers.
+If you’re still struggling to get reviews, you can consider offering a reward to customers who provide you with a review — just make sure its allowed if you ask them to leave testimonials on sites like Yelp or Google.

-Finally, you can keep your eyes peeled by checking on any media spots or credentials that might be floating around online.
+Finally, keep your eyes peeled by checking on any media mentions that might be floating around online.